What Is Processed Food? Is Processed Food Good Or Bad For You?

 Shorter periods of freezing is minimally harmful to food, but freezing food for more than six months does degrade food.
 Under shorter periods of freezing most of the nutrients stay intact.
 Enzymes are not destroyed but their interaction with food is only greatly slowed.
 Some phytonutrients/flavonoids might be destroyed but generally they are well preserved during the freezing process.
 Some research suggests that thawing does result in vitamin C loss.

 Canning – Processed Food – Lost And Damaged Nutrients

 The reason why food in cans last a long time is because the food is sterilized under high temperatures to kill bacteria and fungus, and then the food is sealed in an airtight cans to keep contaminants out.

-Food with low acidity (pH more than 4.6) need sterilization in pressure cookers at temperatures of 240° F or 130° C. Foods with high acidity (fruits) can be canned using regular boiling water.
+Food with low acidity (pH more than 4.6) needs sterilization in pressure cookers at temperatures of 240° F or 130° C. Foods with high acidity (fruits) can be canned using regular boiling water.
 Either way, some nutrients are lost.

-Enzymes are destroyed around 115° F. Water soluble vitamins like vitamin C and B-complex are leeched out of food.
+Enzymes are destroyed at around 115° F. Water soluble vitamins like vitamin C and B-complex are leeched out of food.
 At 240° F, these vitamins are also destroyed.
 Nutrients like protein and fiber are less effected by the process.